MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 ## License requirements

-You must have a Microsoft 365 Copilot for Sales license to get started with this combined experience.
-The Microsoft 365 Copilot for Sales license includes Microsoft 365 Copilot license.
+> [!NOTE]
+> The Copilot for Sales license includes Microsoft 365 Copilot license and provides combined results which are optimized for sales roles.
+CRM integration is provided out of the box and can be configured within the application and with Microsoft Copilot Studio.
+>    >

-If you already have Microsoft 365 Copilot, you can add the step-up Copilot for Sales license to include all the role-based functionality and CRM connections.
+>    > - If you have already purchased Microsoft 365 Copilot, you can add the step-up Copilot for Sales license to include all the role-based functionality and out of the box CRM connections.
+>    >

-If you're a Dynamics 365 Sales Premium customer, the sales specific functionality is included.
-The only purchase required is Microsoft 365 Copilot for full Copilot for Sales functionality.
+>    > - If you're a Dynamics 365 Premium customer, the ability to activate Copilot for Sales is included with the license.
+To activate, ensure that the users have a Microsoft 365 Copilot license (additional purchase) and Dynamics 365 Sales Premium license associated to their user profile in the Microsoft 365 admin center.
+This will automatically enable all of Copilot for Sales.

 For information about pricing, see [Microsoft 365 Copilot for Sales pricing](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing) and [Microsoft 365 Copilot pricing](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365#Pricing).

 > [!NOTE]
-> If you have the Copilot for Sales standard license, see [Draft an email message within Copilot for Sales app](use-copilot-kickstart-email-messages.md).
+> If you have exisitng Sales Copilot license, see [Draft an email message within Copilot for Sales app](use-copilot-kickstart-email-messages.md).

 ## Prerequisites